 Silver-studded blue butterflies: Can you help?

 They can be distinguished from other blues by looking for small silver-blue spots on the hind wing.
 On the upper side, the males are bright blue with a chunky black outline.
 The females are brown and are not as conspicuous.
-Read on to find out more about identification in more detail.

 A species under threat!